ctalloc/ctalloc/README.md

 -Practicing and learning more about JavaScript with Wes Bos's JavaScript30 challenge:
-     First day: [Java Script DrumKit](https://github.com/ctalloc/JS-Oniric-DrumKit) -Wroking on CRUD applications with Node.js, Express, React and MongoDB/MySQL
+     First day: [Java Script DrumKit](https://github.com/ctalloc/JS-Oniric-DrumKit)

+-Working on CRUD applications with Node.js, Express, React and MongoDB/MySQL

 #### :chart_with_upwards_trend: 	Sprinkling with some statistics :chart_with_downwards_trend::